prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.

-If working in a group, each group member must make significant contributions to the application's source code!
-Any group member not committing significant portions of the code may be subject to deductions.
+If working in a group, each group member should strive to make significant contributions to the application's source code!

 ## Submission Instructions